-This year's seed list is now available on the website (below), so if you can't find your hard copy and need to check what seeds you have, you will be able to do so.
+This year's (2013-2014) seed list will soon be available on the website.
+If you can't find your hard copy and need to check what seeds you have, you will be able to do so.
 Seed packets have numbers, not names, on them.

 Click HERE for the 2012/2013 Seed List

 Click HERE for an excellent article on seed cleaning from the Alpine Gardening Society

 Click HERE for the September 2011 magazine article about collecting seed, written by Magaret Mason